DannyNemer/dantil/README.md

 ### <a id="dantil-log"></a>`dantil.log(values)`
 <a href="#dantil-log">#</a> [&#x24C8;](https://github.com/DannyNemer/dantil/blob/master/dantil.js#L482 "View in source") [&#x24C9;][1]

-Pretty-prints the provided values and objects in color, recursing 2 times while formatting objects (which is identical to `console.log()`).
+Pretty-prints the provided values and objects to `stdout`, in color, recursing 2 times while formatting objects (which is identical to `console.log()`).
 <br>
 <br>
 Formats plain `Object`s and `Array`s with multi-line string representations on separate lines.
 Concatenates and formats all other successive values on the same line.